Language selection

 Production

-Canada has almost 900 million tonnes of copper reserves in abundant deposits of sulphide and porphyry.
-Usually, copper is extracted as a co-product of other metals including gold, molybdenum, zinc, nickel and lead.
+Canada has almost 900 million tonnes of copper reserves in abundant sulphide and porphyry deposits.
+Copper can be mined as a primary product or extracted as a by-product of other metals such as gold, molybdenum, zinc, nickel and lead.

 Refined copper is produced at two sites in Canada, in Quebec and Newfoundland and Labrador.